Vyral/mark-ramey/_posts/2018-11-02-what-to-expect-when-listing-over-the-holiday-season.md

 {% include youtube.html %}

-Listing over the holidays can be very effective if you have a good reason to do so, and there are seven key reasons why this is the case.
+<p style="text-align: center;"><em>Listing over the holidays can be very effective if you have a good reason to do so, and there are seven key reasons why this is the case.</em></p>

 Many people wonder whether it makes sense to list over the holiday season.
 Actually, if you have a good reason for listing your property at this time of year, there are a number of different benefits you can enjoy by selling during the holidays.&nbsp;